flubbe/swr/README.md

 For understanding the graphics pipeline code, you should probably start with the function `Present` in `src/library/pipeline.cpp`.
 The primitive rasterization takes places in `src/library/rasterizer/point_st.cpp`, `src/library/rasterizer/line_st.cpp` and `src/library/rasterizer/triangle_st.cpp`.

+Some configuration options can be set in `src/library/swr_internal.h`.

 ## Dependencies

 The project uses [boost](https://www.boost.org/) and [SDL2](https://www.libsdl.org/).